 3. Verification Queue (~ 1 month)

 Once Evaluation is complete, it’s time to upload supporting documentation - check out our tips on getting ahead.
 You’ll be asked to provide supporting information, and you may be asked to upload documents to your Verification Report in the BIA platform.

 For many companies, it takes a lot of hard work to get to this point, so it’s an important milestone and exciting moment to evidence all the positive impact your company is having.

 Verification is where you’ll have your impact independently assessed and verified.
 It’s a robust, challenging and rewarding process, where you’ll work with an analyst at B Lab Global to capture and evidence your positive impact effectively.
 Verification is a two-way conversation, and your analyst is there to guide you if more documentation is needed.
 All B Corps go through this process, so you can be confident we’re making sure your company meets the standards for certification.

-It is possible that your score will drop below 80 during the Verification period, in which case an improvement phase is added to the timeline to give you time to bring your score back up.
+If your score drops between 75-80 points during the Verification period, an improvement phase is added to the timeline to give you time to bring your score back up.
 If your score drops to below 75 points, your review will be closed to give you more time to work on improvements and you can resubmit when you're ready.

 Companies pursuing certification are subject to background checks of public records, news sources, and search engines for company names, brands, executives/founders, and other relevant topics.

 If your score remains above 80 points after verification, you’ll officially be certified as a B Corp!
 We’ll send you all the information you need to start getting active within the B Corp community.